LiamABailey/echre-learner/README.md

 Unit tests are written for various parts of the package as a way to validate behavior.
 Although some of the tests were valuable to affirm proper behavior (such as for `lt_card`), many of these methods served as learning exercises (getting comfortable with `SubTest` and researching testing under stochastic behavior) or simply practice.
 Although these test will be useful (to some degree) if I decide to re-work the internal game mechanisms, I make the following notes:
   a.
 I am unlikely to do this in the first place.
 As long as the implementation is not reasonably inefficient, and is accurate/correct, I will likely not perform a major overhaul.
   b.
 A meaningful amount of the tests are bound (to some degree or another) to implementation particulars, meaning that they would have to be rewritten along with the relevant code.

+#### TODOS:
+  - Review of Random Agent Performance
+  - Verbosity flag to support insights into app behavior
+  - Implementation of heuristic-based player
+  - Implementation of RL-based player(s)